Switzerland Mortgage Guide Fact Sheet and FAQ – Frequently Asked Questions

 Mortgage Features:

-• Common practice: Amortise to ~65% LTV; higher LTV possible with pledged assets.
+- Common practice: Amortise to ~65% LTV; higher effective leverage possible with pledged assets (case-by-case).

-• CHF-denominated mortgages standard; multi-currency loans possible but uncommon.
+- CHF-denominated mortgages are standard; multi-currency lending is possible but uncommon.

 Key Numbers: